10 Weird Things About Your Healed C Section Incision Women Don’t Talk About

 4. Your incision will feel tingly even after it’s healed.

 It’s not a good kind of tingly either.
 And the tingly sensation comes at the oddest times like when you’re laying in bed about to fall asleep for the night.
-But just know that tingly feeling around your incision even after it’s healed is completely normal.
+But just know that the tingly feeling around your incision even after it’s healed is completely normal.

 5. You’ll feel a tight pulling and tugging during your next pregnancy.